larathompson/pavlova/README.md

  ## Matches

 To display all of the users matches, I made a GET request, saving the matches data in state.
 By mapping over this data, I was able to display the profiles of the matched users as well as informing the user how many matches they had.
-I used a terniary operator to give the user the option to keep swiping if they had no matches.
+I used a ternary operator to give the user the option to keep swiping if they had no matches.

 ![matchesPage](matches.png)